CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-cdm-abuse-logfile.md

-# REST API: Abuse Record Information
+# Abuse Record Information

 Every message sent with Marketing Suite that triggered an abuse message is logged in the cdm-abuse log files.
 Abuse messages are triggered when someone reports your emailing as spam.
-This lowers your [sender reputation](../sender-reputation) , which can in turn lead to poor deliverability.
+This lowers your [sender reputation](../sender-reputation), which can in turn lead to poor deliverability.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: